-Other decisions can be also backed by demand planning: adding new products to your catalogue, terminating certain offers due to their expected irrelevance, and so on.
+Other decisions can be also backed by demand planning: adding new products to your catalog, terminating certain offers due to their expected irrelevance, and so on.

 Demand Prediction (planning) Using Machine Learning

 Obviously, demand prediction and decision support can become much easier with the help of machine learning and data science consultants.
 First of all, machine learning ensures higher accuracy and veracity of the forecasts.
 Humans can still make some mistakes while analyzing the data (especially if there are loads of data to be checked!), but machine learning doesn’t have such a downside.
 Secondly, the forecasts created with machine learning will be absolutely unbiased.

 Thirdly, a demand planning system based on machine learning allows the automation of the updates.
 You and your team won’t have to develop new forecasts on a weekly basis on your own — the model will do everything on its own according to the most relevant data.
 Fourthly, machine learning guarantees much faster data processing speed, which can be crucial in certain cases.